LNshuti/hsas/README.md

 ### 3. Pages Description and Requirements

 #### 3.1.
 Home Page
-- **Purpose**: Acts as the landing page for the website, offering users a snapshot of the site’s purpose and content.
+- **Purpose**: Acts as the landing page to tell users the site’s purpose and content.
 - **Key Features**:
-  - Clean, simple design with a prominent call to action.
+  - Clean, simple design with a prominent call to action(CTA).
   - A navigation bar allowing access to other subpages: Login, Blog, About, Pricing.
   - Footer with links to Terms of Service, Privacy Policy, and Contact Information.

 - **User Stories**:
   - As a visitor, I want to understand the purpose of the website immediately upon landing.
-  - As a visitor, I want clear navigation to explore other parts of the website.

 #### 3.2.
 Login Page
 - **Purpose**: Allows users to securely sign in with their credentials or through a third-party Google service.